ISO/IEC JTC 1/SC 38: Structure

-ISO/IEC JTC 1/SC 38 is made up of two working groups (WGs).
-Each working group carries out specific tasks in standards development within the field of Cloud Computing and Distributed Platforms, where the focus of each working group is described in the group’s terms of reference.
-The two active working groups of ISO/IEC JTC 1/SC 38 are:
+ISO/IEC JTC 1/SC 38 is made up of three working groups (WGs).
+Each working group carries out specific tasks in standards development within the field of Cloud Computing and Distributed Platforms, where the focus of each working group is dictated by the work items that are approved for development.
+The three active working groups of ISO/IEC JTC 1/SC 38 are: